 What: Users store private keys on a mobile device.

 Pros: Simple to use, good for beginners, works for small amounts, convenient for spending even though most people rarely spend their Bitcoin right now (too much upside to holding for the long term.)

 Cons: Least secure option as private keys are on a device connected to the internet.
 If an attacker gains physical access to your phone, funds can be sent to their own wallets.
 Not good for long term storage.

 What: Users store private keys on their desktop computer

 Pros: Good UX, Convenient for spending even though most people rarely spend their Bitcoin right now (too much upside)

 Cons: Not very secure as computers are connected to the internet and vulnerable to attacks.
 Not good for long-term storage.

 What: User stores private keys in a special wallet that requires multiple private keys to sign before your funds can be moved.
 For example, in a “2‑of‑3” multisig wallet a user needs any two out of three private keys to send funds.

-Pros: One of the most secure ways to store your Bitcoin, reduces effectiveness of physical attacks, suitable for long term storage.
+Pros: One of the most secure ways to store your Bitcoin, reduces the effectiveness of physical attacks, suitable for long-term storage.

-Cons: Hard to set up on your own, however several services exist to make it easier.
+Cons: Hard to set up on your own, but several services exist to make it easier.
 Not convenient for spending, but that’s kind of the point.

 Hot wallets are connected to the internet.
-This means your keys are easier to access than they are on a hardware wallet, however this also means your funds are more vulnerable to hackers.
+This means your keys are easier to access than they are on a hardware wallet, but this also means your funds are more vulnerable to hackers.
 Hot wallets are only recommended for small amounts.

 Cold wallets are NOT connected to the internet.
 This means your funds are harder to access.
 Cold wallets are less convenient for users but much harder for hackers to gain access to your funds.
 Cold wallets should be considered the only option for long-term storage.